Lucg/push-plugin-unity/README.md

 	TimeSpan endTime = new TimeSpan(8,45,0);
 	builder.SetQuietTime(startTime, endTime);

-To customize light, when notification is received, use next methods and properties:
+To customize light, when notification is received, use the following  methods and properties:
 `SetLightsOnOffDurationsMs` accepts time in [ms] where first argument is light on time and second is light off time in milliseconds.

 	builder.SetLightsOnOffDurationsMs(2000, 200);